-Elizabeth Hawthorne, NZOM, has won awards for her acting on stage and screen.
+Elizabeth Hawthorne, ONZM, has won awards for her acting on stage and screen.
 Her extensive screen resume is high on fantasy and horror, including The Frighteners, Jack Be Nimble, and Hercules.
-Elsewhere she won a NZ Film supporting actress award for playing a Westie matriarch in movie Savage Honeymoon, and another award for her brassy PR woman on satirical series Spin Doctors.
+In 2000 she won the NZ Film Supporting Actress award for her portrait of a Westie matriarch in movie Savage Honeymoon, followed by another award for her brassy PR woman on satirical series Spin Doctors.
 In Outrageous Fortune she played Ngaire Munroe, no nonsense partner to veteran criminal Ted West.
 She went on to appear in both seasons of local drama series Filthy Rich, and American lost at sea movie Adrift.

 She’s such a consummate actress, and her characterisation was so perfect, that we had to give in.
 Producer Steve Sachs on Elizabeth Hawthorne winning the role of Maisy in 2000 movie Savage Honeymoon

 The Savages are a working class West Auckland family who like drinking, and living by their own rules.
 Savage Honeymoon is a celebration of their passion and leather pants - and a snapshot of a couple worried their children may not be as lucky as them.
 Mark Beesley’s debut feature won good reviews (The Herald praised its “self-confident swagger”) – and headlines, after being downgraded from an R18 to R15.
 The film pre-dated the Westie family of Outrageous Fortune - though Beesley then hated the Westies label, disliking the word’s negative connotations.